The Black Priest of Rastrowel

-Coming up on the town, she saw several farmers draw carts full of vegetables, fruit, and gunny sacks that were filled to the brim, and yawning herdsmen led their flocks of sheep or bulls out onto the pastures of Rastrowel.
-In fact, shepherd Martin, a young boy no more than three or four years older than Lyn came right past her, causing his flock to wash around her, some of the sheep letting her pat them on the head.
-“Morning, Martin!” she proclaimed energetically.
+Coming up on the town, she saw several farmers draw carts full of vegetables, fruit, and gunny sacks filled to the brim.
+They were flowing in from the smaller trails that crisscrossed the differently-hued fields around Manastrat, joining and sometimes passing her as they headed towards the market.
+Herdsmen were leading their flocks of sheep or bulls out onto the pastures of Rastrowel when Shepherd Martin, a young boy no more than three or four years older than Lyn, came right past her.
+His flock washed around her, some of the sheep letting her pat them on the head as they passed.

-“Souls be guided, Lyn!” he replied while waving his hand.
+“Souls be guided, Lyn!” he replied, waving his hand as well.

-“Yeah, that thing!”
-She didn’t really pick up on the whole religious rite that was so prevalent in Manastrat and the four other communities of Rastrowel.
-Uncle Nimrod wasn’t a ‘believer’ in the Church of Pure Souls, and Lyn’s upbringing hadn’t been colored by the teachings of the church, though they were quite unavoidable once she set foot into any of the towns.
+“You too!”
+She had never picked up on the religious custom that was so prevalent in Manastrat and the four other communities of Rastrowel.
+Since Uncle Nimrod wasn’t a believer in the Church of Pure Souls, Lyn’s upbringing hadn’t been colored by their teachings, though they were quite unavoidable once she set foot into any of the towns.
+Lyn didn’t mind them.
+The Church people were nice and everyone in town liked her, though sometimes she heard them say bad things about Uncle Nimrod and Makani because they did magic for work, and locals generally avoided the small HJT front desk; only seafarers from other islands sought business with the Ferries.

-Lyn didn’t really mind them.
-The church people were nice and everyone in town liked her.
-Stepping into the morning bustle, Lyn hopped along the cobblestone streets and headed down to baker Tom’s bakery.
+Stepping into the morning bustle, Lyn hopped along the cobblestone streets and headed down to the bakery.

 “Yes, sir!
-Also I want a Lyn-bun!
+And I want a Lyn-bun!
 Lyn-bun!” she demanded playfully.

 “Hm, well do I have something like that here?
-Let me check…” He pretended to rifle through the wicker baskets for a bit, before triumphantly lifting up a little sweet bread roll that had two raisins for eyes and extensions that could be perceived as hair, forming an effigy of sorts.
+Let me check…” He pretended to rifle through the wicker baskets for a moment, before triumphantly lifting up a little sweet bread roll that had two raisins for eyes and hairlike extensions.

 “I told you, Lynlyn, frosting is for birthdays!
 Now, what are you supposed to bring up?”

 Tom rolled his eyes.
-“Lynlyn, I am a real baker.
-There are four kinds of loafs here, what kind does your uncle want?”
+“Lynlyn, there are four kinds of bread loafs here.
+What kind does your uncle want?”